A Glimpse into the Past

 by Declan Quaile

-The year 1846 was the second of the ‘Great Hunger’ and it is intrigung to surmise how the inhabitants of a relatively prosperous part of the country would have dealt with the gradual deterioration of their way of life.
+1846 was the second year of the ‘Great Hunger’ and it is intrigung to surmise how the inhabitants of a relatively prosperous part of the country would have dealt with the gradual deterioration of their way of life.

-There was a hint of frost that October morning but already the sky was filling with approaching cloud-filled rain.1 The mail-coach, carrying the day’s post, made its way towards the village of Termonfeckin for the eight o’clock delivery.
+There had been a hint of frost that October morning but now the sky was filling with approaching cloud-filled rain.1 The mail-coach, carrying the day’s post, made its way towards the village of Termonfeckin for the eight o’clock delivery.
 The four horses harnessed to the carriage had been coaxed on by their driver on the straight road from Drogheda to Termonfeckin.
 Though gravelled and with a ditch mearing on each side the spring rains and hot summer had turned it into a rutted thoroughfare.
-Coming round the corner at Belaveathy the driver could see the spire of St Feckin’s Protestant church amid the planted trees on the hill; otherwise there were only some low hedges, in contrast to the bareness of the countryside.
+Coming round the corner at Belaveathy the driver could see the spire of St Feckin’s Protestant church amid the planted trees on the hill; otherwise there were only some low hedges, contrasting with the general bareness of the countryside.

 On the north side of the village Revd Joseph Leathley3 had entered the dining room of the Rectory, where he was joined by his twelve year old daughter Frances as they sat down to eat a breakfast of eggs, bread, butter and tea.
 The two ate alone as Joseph had been a widower for nearly seven years now; his wife Frances had died in Torquay in 1840.
 One of the housemaids was cleaning in the kitchen while he could hear the other maid raking the ash from the sitting room fire and preparing to light the kindling.
 Two years as rector in Termonfeckin had passed quickly since his translation from Kilkerrin in Co.
 Galway, where his predecessor in Termonfeckin, Revd John Kerr, and he had switched parishes.
 Joseph and Frances finished their meal in comfortable silence and afterwards he glanced through the local paper, the Drogheda Conservative Journal, while his daughter retired to her room for morning ablutions and preparations for school.

-It was Petty Sessions day in the courthouse at the Big Tree Crossroads in Termonfeckin.4 George Edbrooke, the court clerk, had just opened the doors and was gathering coals to light a fire in the stove.
-The courthouse was in session every second Wednesday and the interior was very cold from the intervening lack of use.
+It was Petty Sessions day in the courthouse situated at the Big Tree Crossroads in Termonfeckin.4 George Edbrooke, the court clerk, had just opened the doors and was gathering coals to light a fire in the stove.
+The courthouse was in session every second Wednesday and the interior was very cold from the lack of use in the intervening time.
 He had pulled back the window shutters and had swept the floors.
 Two Justices of the Peace would attend the courthouse within the next hour – Henry Chester of Carstown and Francis Donagh of Newtown - so Edbrooke’s preparations gathered pace as the morning drew on.

-Having spent over 15 years as a curate in the big town of Dundalk, Fr McKeon’s arrival in Termonfeckin had sprung some surprises.
-He had found the rosary and other public prayers like the Stations of the Cross still being recited in Irish.
+Having spent over 15 years as a curate in the big town of Dundalk, Fr McKeon’s arrival in Termonfeckin had sprung some surprises on him.
+He had found that the rosary and other public prayers like the Stations of the Cross were still being recited in Irish.
 He had insisted that English be the language of public prayer, but also decided that native speakers have their own prayers for the time being and that translators also help them.7

 Just before nine o’clock young Frances Leathley left The Rectory for school, and walked the short journey to the Protestant school-house on the Blackhall Road junction.
 As she entered through the side door she was met by the teacher and several other students including nine year old Lydia and seven year old Wallop Brabazon from Rath and a young McClintock from Newtown.
 Coming up the stairs behind her were more pupils, their satchels and coats damp from the rain, which had just started.